Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Painting Over Wallpaper for Unique Accents

-Painting intricate designs or patterns over existing wallpaper is an easy way to create one-of-a-kind accent walls.
-The wallpaper provides an interesting textured base for the paint to adhere to, allowing the paint to take on a whole new dimension.
+Painting intricate designs or patterns over existing wallpaper is a simple way to create one‑of‑a‑kind accent walls.
+The wallpaper’s texture provides an interesting base, helping the paint catch highlights and add depth.

-To get started, choose a wallpaper that has an embossed or raised pattern.
-Florals, geometrics and damasks all work well for this technique.
-Next, select a paint color that contrasts with the wallpaper to make the details pop, or choose a complementary shade for a more subtle look.
+Start by choosing a wallpaper with an embossed or raised pattern—florals, geometrics, and damasks work beautifully.
+Select a paint color that contrasts with the wallpaper to make details pop, or choose a complementary shade for a softer, tonal look.

-Use painter’s tape to mask off any areas you want to remain unpainted, like the edges or seams of the wallpaper.
-Carefully brush or roll the paint onto the wallpaper, following the pattern of the design.
-A small angled brush works well for getting into intricate areas.
-Go slowly, inspecting your work as you go to ensure full, even coverage.
+Use painter’s tape to protect any areas you want to keep unpainted, such as edges or seams.
+Carefully brush or roll paint over the wallpaper, following the contours of the design.
+A small angled brush helps you reach intricate areas.
+Work slowly and check coverage as you go for a consistent result.

 Creating an Ombre Effect With Wallpaper and Paint